slashmo/swift-otel/README.md

 ### Configuring processing and exporting

 To start processing and exporting spans, we must pass a **processor** to the `OTel` initializer.
-"OpenTelemetry Swift" comes with a number of built in processors and you can even build your own.
+"swift-otel" comes with a number of built in processors and you can even build your own.
 Check out the ["Span Processors"](#processing-ended-spans) section to learn more.

 For now, we're going to use the `SimpleSpanProcessor`.
 As the name suggests, this processor doesn't do much except